 Natural Disasters: Fiji is located in an area of high seismic activity.
 Although the probability of a major earthquake occurring during your trip is rare, please remember that earthquakes can and do occur.
 Undersea earthquakes in the South Pacific can generate destructive tsunamis.
 Some cities in Fiji have siren warning systems in place; tsunami warnings are also transmitted through local radio and television stations.
 Most coastal resorts and hotels have tsunami evacuation plans in place, and guests should carefully follow staff instructions in the event of a tsunami warning.

 Cyclones: The cyclone season is November through April.
 The Fiji Meteorological Service maintains a Tropical Cyclone Warning Center in Nadi serving the Southwest Pacific Region.
 General information regarding disaster preparedness is available by visiting the Bureau of Consular Affairs web site and the U.S. Federal Emergency Management Agency (FEMA) home page.

 If you are a woman traveling abroad, please review our travel tips for Women Travelers.

-Under the constitution abrogated in April 2009, all persons are considered equal under the law, and discrimination against persons with disabilities in employment, education, provision of housing and land, or provision of other state services is illegal.
-Since the constitution's abrogation, no new decree has addressed specifically the rights of persons with disabilities; however, existing statutes provide for the right of access to places and all modes of transport generally open to the public.
-Public health regulations provide penalties for noncompliance; however, there is very little enabling legislation on accessibility for persons with disabilities, and there is little or no enforcement of laws protecting them.
+All persons are considered equal under the law, and discrimination against persons with disabilities in employment, education, provision of housing and land, or provision of other state services is illegal.
+Statutes provide for the right of access to places and all modes of transport generally open to the public.
+Public health regulations include penalties for noncompliance; however, there is very little enabling legislation on accessibility for persons with disabilities, and there is little or no enforcement of laws protecting them.

 There are some special schools for persons with physical, cognitive, and sensory disabilities, but cost and location limit access.
 Opportunities for a secondary school education for those with disabilities are very limited.